Star-Studded Musical Nights in New York

 Metropolitan Opera House, New York

-• Tickets to three operas at The Metropolitan Opera in Orchestra Premium seats
+• Tickets to four operas at The Metropolitan Opera in Orchestra Prime seats

 • Tickets to the New York Philharmonic in Orchestra seats